pyrddlgym-project/pyRDDLGym/docs/jax.rst

 JaxPlan can also optimize `non-linear utility functions <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_:

 * "mean" is the risk-neutral or ordinary expected return
+* "mean_std" is the standard deviation penalized return
 * "mean_var" is the variance penalized return
-* "mean_std" is the standard deviation penalized return
-* "mean_dev" is the mean-deviation risk measure
 * "mean_semidev" is the mean-semideviation risk measure
+* "mean_semivar" is the mean-semivariance risk measure
 * "entropic" (or "exponential") is the entropic or exponential utility
 * "cvar" is the conditional value at risk.